isotope-project/ssa-densem/reviewer-log.md

   instantiate it to show how to derive the result in equations (10) and (11).
 Doing so would help the reader "follow along" in your point-by-point explanation.

+  We adjusted the explanation as suggested, except that we apply the _variant_ rule.

 - line 990: "a new output value of $y$" -- Shouldn't this be $x$? (in the pseudocode you assign to $x$)